Welcome to PayPal!

 - Buy goods and services.

-You can also use a personal PayPal account to receive money for the sale of goods and services and hold that money in a linked Balance Account or transfer it to a linked bank account or debit card if you do not open a Balance Account, but if you plan to use your personal PayPal account primarily to sell things, you should open a business PayPal account.
-You can also convert your personal PayPal account to a business PayPal account should circumstances change.
+You can also use a personal account to receive money for the sale of goods and services and hold that money in a linked Balance Account or transfer it to a linked bank account or debit card if you do not open a Balance Account, but if you plan to use your personal account primarily to sell things, you should open a business account.
+You can also convert your personal account to a business account should circumstances change.

 - Sign up for PayPal products that meet your business needs.